aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

 **KMS Considerations:**

-KMS invokes the XKS Proxy’s GetKeyMetadata API when a customer calls either the KMS CreateKey or DescribeKey API for a KMS key in an external key store.
+KMS invokes the XKS Proxy’s GetKeyMetadata API when a customer calls the KMS CreateKey API for a KMS key in an external key store.

 Version 1 of this specification only supports creation of AES keys within KMS.
 When KMS calls GetKeyMetadata as part of a KMS CreateKey call, it will look for specific values in the GetKeyMetadata response.
 Invocation of the KMS CreateKey API will fail if any one (or more) of the following is true: